THE CASPIAN CONNECTION

 ANOTHER SCENE FROM THE BOOK

-Of course the priest son had agreed to meet the long-legged girl after his Friday lecture, just as Johanna had known he would from the very moment the girl had asked.
-However, rather than meeting her in his own office, as the girl had suggested, he had arranged for them to meet in the library.
+Of course the priest-son had agreed to meet the long-legged dumbo after his Friday lecture, just as Johanna had known he would from the very moment the girl had asked.
+However, rather than meeting her in his own office, as the girl had suggested, he had arranged for them to meet in the library, something that would force the girl to construct a seduction plan.
 Karl’s every word had told a story of reluctance and for a while he had refused to change the time of their meeting.
 His body language, however, had told a totally different story and there was no doubt in Johanna’s mind as to what sort of exercises the priest son would be engaging in on the evening the following Friday, at least if the long-legged dumbo had things her way, ‘I knew you would agree to see her; why did you pretend you didn’t want to.’

 ‘Did I really?’